Oregon Watershed Restoration Inventory

 - To support effectiveness monitoring of restoration activities

 - To inform watershed assessments and future restoration project planning and prioritization

 |Report a Project to OWRI|

-The OWRI Online Reporting tool (OWRIO) was released to the public on March 15, 2011, replacing other methods (paper forms and Adobe submission form) of submitting data.
+The OWRI Online Reporting tool (OWRIO), publicly released on March 15, 2011, replaced other methods* of submitting data.

 Benefits to using OWRIO include: